 DAVID J. WILLIS ATTORNEY

 by David J. Willis, J.D., LL.M.

-If a person dies without a will, and the deed does not expressly include joint tenancy with survivorship language, then issues may arise as to which persons have title to the property and in what percentages.
-Such property is often referred to as ""heirship property."
+If a person dies without a will, and a deed to his or her property does not expressly include joint tenancy with survivorship language, then issues may arise as to which persons now have title and in what percentages.
+Such property is often referred to as “heirship property.”
 It is essentially unsellable as it is, and a title company will not issue title insurance until heirship issues are addressed and resolved.
-This is usually accomplished by either a probate proceeding in county court (resulting in appointment of a personal representative of the estate and ultimately a judgment determining heirship – see Estates Code sec.
-202); or by the less formal (and less expensive) method of utilizing an affidavit of heirship followed by a "curative deed" or "consolidation deed" (our terms) signed by the surviving heirs.
+This is usually accomplished by either a probate proceeding in county court (resulting in appointment of a personal representative of the estate and ultimately a judgment determining heirship—see Estates Code sec.
+202); or by the less formal and less expensive method of utilizing an affidavit of heirship (see Estates Code sec.
+203.002) followed by a “curative deed” or “consolidation deed” (our terms) signed by the surviving heirs.

-Note that this is not an article on probate law, although we occasionally refer to sections of the Estates Code.
+Note that this is not a chapter on probate law, although we occasionally refer to sections of the Estates Code.
 If an investor is faced with probate issues, then an attorney who is a board-certified specialist in that area should generally be consulted.

-This is the typical title company requirement where heirship property is involved: We are to be furnished with an affidavit executed by an immediate member of the family and corroborated by at least two disinterested parties containing the marital history of the deceased and his spouse and a complete list of heirs, together with an original death certificate attached..
+The title commitment may state: We are to be furnished with an affidavit executed by an immediate member of the family and corroborated by at least two disinterested parties containing the marital history of the deceased and his spouse and a complete list of heirs, together with an original death certificate attached.